Low-Energy Nuclear Recoil Calibration of XENONnT with a $^{88}$YBe Photoneutron Source: Abstract

 \section{Abstract}

-Characterizing low-energy (O(1keV)) nuclear recoils near the detector threshold is one of the major challenges for large direct dark matter detectors.
+Characterizing low-energy, keV-range nuclear recoils near the detector threshold is one of the major challenges for large direct dark matter detectors.
 To that end, we have successfully used an Yttrium-Beryllium photoneutron source that emits 152~keV neutrons for the calibration of the light and charge yields of the XENONnT experiment for the first time.
 After data selection, we accumulated 474~events from 183~hours of exposure with this source.
 The expected background was $55 \pm 12$~accidental coincidence events, estimated using a dedicated 152~hour background calibration run with an Yttrium-PVC gamma-only source and data-driven modeling.
-From these calibrations, we extracted the light yield and charge yield for liquid xenon at our field strength of 23\,V/cm between 0.5\,keV$_{\rm NR}$ and 5.0\,keV$_{\rm NR}$ (nuclear recoil energy in keV).
+From these calibrations, we extracted the light (charge) yield for liquid xenon at our field strength of 23\,V/cm between 0.3\,(0.7)\,keV$_{\rm NR}$ and 5.0\,keV$_{\rm NR}$.
 This calibration is crucial for accurately measuring the solar $^8$B neutrino coherent elastic neutrino-nucleus scattering and searching for light dark matter particles with masses below 12~GeV/c$^2$.